rory-hayes121/PushToNotion/documentation/file2.md

 # Welcome to My Second MarkDown Page

-This is a markdown test file that will be used to create a Notion page using a GitHub Action.
+This is a markdown test file that will be used to create a Notion page using a GitHub Action 2.

 ## Key Features
 - Automatically converts markdown to Notion pages